Employer Partnerships

 Join a growing list of employer partners and supporters in promoting economic mobility for one of our communities’ most underutilized groups: community college students.

-Learn more about how we partner with employers and corporations:
+Learn more about how you can partner with OMD:

 David Scherer